 Many viewers wondered why Andy simply didn't give his toys to Molly before he went to college.
 The DVD commentary stated that Molly had grown to the age where she was no longer interested in toys, preferring electronics and magazines.

 In the opening toy fantasy scene, the locomotive has the number 95, the racing number for Lightning McQueen, from Cars (2006) and its sequels.
 The music used for when Dr. Pork Chop was driving away, was re-used as the spy car's theme for Cars 2 (2011).

-John Ratzenberger (Hamm), Bonnie Hunt (Dolly) and Michael Keaton (Ken) appeared in Cars (2006).
-John Ratzenberger played the voice of Mack, Bonnie Hunt played the voice of Sally and Michael Keaton played the voice of Chick Hicks.
+John Ratzenberger (Hamm), Bonnie Hunt (Dolly), Richard Kind (Bookworm), and Michael Keaton (Ken) appeared in Cars (2006).
+John Ratzenberger played the voice of Mack, Bonnie Hunt played the voice of Sally, Richard Kind played the voice of Van, and Michael Keaton played the voice of Chick Hicks.

 At Sunnyside Daycare, a toy of Mr. Ray from Finding Nemo (2003) is seen on the shelf in the butterfly room.